sharetribe/flex-docs/src/docs/ftw-configuration/configuration-in-ftw-x/index.md

 ### Search filters

-In the configSearch.js file you can change if the search bar supports location or keyword search by toggling the `mainSearchType` variable between 'keywords' and 'location'.
+In the configSearch.js file you can change if the search bar supports location or keyword search by toggling the `mainSearch` variable between 'keywords' and 'location'.

 This file allows you to configure or remove the dates and price filter.
 To remove the filters, comment them out of the `defaultFilters` array.